lotabout/skim/README.md

 ## Install as Vim plugin

-Once you have cloned the repository, add the following line to your .vimrc:
+Once you have cloned the repository, add the following line to your `.vimrc`:

 ```vim
 set rtp+=~/.skim